Leonmail2/Text-Fighters/workplan.md

 Ensure current code works and meshes together well.
 Done.

 When this is done, work on print_menu and print_status.
-TODO

-Once done, integrate functions into turn function.
-TODO
+Done

 After the integration, work on creating combat functions for turn function.
-TODO
+Done.

 ## Week Two (May 28 - June 3):

 Work some more on specific combat functions.
-TODO
+Done.

 System test TODO